Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Security Considerations in Deployment

 The results are shown in~\cref{tbl:detecting-users-1perc} where we determined the true/false positives/negative and precision values based on the detection threshold.
 Also, to capture an adversary who seeks to minimize false alarms we calculate the true positive rate for a false positive rate of $0.1\%$.
-We observe that for base rates lower than $0.1$ the true positive rate is quite low --- comparable to the true positive rate of the RoBERTa detector with known fine-tuning when detecting individual messages.
-More importantly, for low base rates the precision (i.e., proportion of predicted MBFTE users that are actual MBFTE users) is low (e.g., only $4.8\%$ for a base rate of $0.1$).
-This shows that most of the platform users that the adversary flags are false alarms.
+We observe that for base rates lower than $0.2$ the true positive rate is quite low --- comparable to the true positive rate of the RoBERTa detector with known fine-tuning when detecting individual messages.
+More importantly, for low base rates the precision (i.e., proportion of predicted covert users that are actually posting covertexts) is low (e.g., only $3.6\%$ for a base rate of $0.2$).
+Most of the platform users that the adversary flags are false alarms.